Travel Vaccines and Advice for Eritrea

 It’s important to bring appropriate clothing and sunscreen, especially during the summer months.
 Visitors should check the weather forecast before traveling to any destination.

-How Safe is Eritrea?
+How Safe Is Eritrea?

 Travelers to Eritrea should take certain precautions to stay safe.